ugBASIC User Manual

 DIM integers(42)

-You can change the default type with the DEFINE DEFAULT TYPE statement, and this change will be reflected in the next DIM statement.
+You can change the default type with the OPTION DEFAULT TYPE statement, and this change will be reflected in the next DIM statement.

 DIM integers(42)